uyamazak/oceanus/README.md

 By accessing the URL you made you can send the data to the beacon (oceanus/arms) before redirecting.

-Since it operates with Google App Engine, it can withstand sudden mass access.
+It operates with Google App Engine, so it can withstand sudden mass access.

 Only users registered with Django can make shortend URL and they will not be issued to anonymous user.